alfio-event/alf.io/website/content/en/docs/Reference/Extensions/introduction.md

 var p = person;
 console.log("Hello " + p.firstName + " "+ p.lastName);
 ```
-# Labeled statement
+### Labeled statement

 Labeled statements are rarely found, because usually function calls are used.
 They are also not permitted when writing
 the extensions.
 As mentioned above, `for`, `for/in` or `for/of` loops can be used instead.

-# Functions limitations
+### Functions limitations

-Java functions can be called from the scripts, therefore we limit some harmful usage by applying sandboxing.
+Java methods can be called from the scripts, therefore we limit some harmful usage by applying sandboxing.
 Access to
 `java.lang.System.exit()` and `getClass()` are disabled.
 In general, access to Java classes is not possible.
 However,
 the standard objects (`Object`, `String`, `Number`, `Date`, etc.) can be used.
 In addition, we enable the use of
 the following classes: `GSON`, [`SimpleHttpClient`](https://github.com/alfio-event/alf.io/blob/master/src/main/java/alfio/extension/SimpleHttpClient.java),